WWW Archives

 Open Cube

-We’ve been using DHTML Slide Tree Menu with IE6 and Firefox 2.0 with no problems.
+We’ve been using the DHTML Slide Tree Menu with IE6 and Firefox 2.0 without any problems.
 Still, suddenly with IE7, the menu doesn’t work anymore and shows messages like “Incorrect Base URL registration…” or sometimes “OpenCube sliding tree menu.

 Mambo Menus

-There seems to be a problem in Mambo with IE7 (Internet Explorer 7) with the menus in the administration module.
-They appear far, far away on the outer left side of the screen.
+There appears to be an issue with Mambo and Internet Explorer 7 (IE7) in the administration module menus.
+They seem far, far away on the outer left side of the screen.

 Milonic Menus

-I am building the menu using the PHP version in the examples, and when I go to the site with IE7, I get javascript errors when mousing over the menu.
+I am building the menu using the PHP version in the examples, and when I visit the site with IE7, I encounter JavaScript errors when hovering over the menu.
 It works great in IE6 and FF (1.5 and 2 RC3).
-Please let me know if anyone has any ideas… I will send a post my code if needed.
+Please let me know if anyone has any ideas… I will send my code if needed.

 Open Source Menus

 My menu uses a rollover dropdown menu at the top for navigation.
-If you go to any of our pages with the menu in IE7 and Slimbrowser – all of the rollovers are unrolled – and obscure the page.
+If you visit any of our pages with the menu in IE7 and Slimbrowser, all the rollovers are unrolled, obscuring the page.

 MXCSS Menus

-Hello, I have a menu that works fine in Firefox and IE6; now, with the launch of Ie7, a margin appears around, and all the menu is moved.
+Hello, I have a menu that works fine in Firefox and IE6.
+Now, with the launch of IE7, a margin appears around it, and all the menu items are moved.

 DMX Menus